NatronGitHub/Natron/Documentation/source/guide/compositing-stereo.rst

 .. image:: _images/multiview09.png
    :width: 40%

 The Read node will have a special “V” mark on its top-left corner, indicating that it has multiple views available.
-When hovering the “V” indicator with the mouse, more informations are available regarding which views are present in this Read node
+When hovering the “V” indicator with the mouse, more information is available regarding which views are present in this Read node

 .. image:: _images/multiview10.png
    :width: 30%